Posted: 11/21/17 | November 21st, 2017 (Updated 8/2020 with additional resources)

 Two years ago, I wrote about how privileged and lucky we are to be able to travel the world.
-No matter our circumstances, we are doing something most of the world will never get a chance to do.
-Most people never leave their own country, let alone their continent.
+No matter our circumstances or budget, the fact that we are traveling at all means we are doing something most of the world will never get a chance to do.
+I mean, most people never leave their own country, let alone their continent.

 There are those for whom no mindset change, spending cuts, or budget tips will help them travel — those who are too sick, have parents or children to care for, face great debt, or work three jobs just to make rent.